About Special Prosecutors

 The independent role of the special prosecutor in British Columbia’s justice system is defined by the Crown Counsel Act and is intended to strengthen the independence and impartiality of the exercise of prosecutorial discretion.
 Historically, special prosecutors have been appointed in cases involving cabinet ministers, senior public or ministry officials, senior police officers, or persons in close proximity to these individuals.

-Once appointed, special prosecutors are independent of B.C.’s Prosecution Service.
-Special prosecutors must adhere to the policies of the Criminal Justice Branch including the branch’s charge assessment guidelines.
+Once appointed, special prosecutors are independent of the BC Prosecution Service.
+Special prosecutors must adhere to the policies of the BC Prosecution Service including the branch’s charge assessment guidelines.
 Where there is a decision to prosecute, the special prosecutor would ordinarily conduct the prosecution and any subsequent appeals.
-If the Attorney General, the deputy attorney general or the assistant deputy attorney general wishes to intervene in the decisions of the special prosecutor, they would have to do so in writing and publish their directions in the B.C.
-Gazette, the official public legal record of government notices.
+If the Attorney General, the deputy attorney general or the assistant deputy attorney general wishes to intervene in the decisions of the special prosecutor, they would have to do so in writing and publish their directions in the BC Gazette, the official public legal record of government notices.